WEC-Sim/WEC-Sim/source/features.rst

 To do this, use a Body Block from the WEC-Sim  Library and initialize it in the WEC-Sim input file as any other body, but leave the name of the ``h5`` file as an empty string.
 Specify :code:`body(i).nhBody = 1;` and specify body name, mass, moments of inertia, cg, geometry file, location, and displaced volume.
 You can also specify visualization options and initial displacement.

-To use non-hydrodynamic bodies, the following bodyClass variable must be defined in the WEC-Sim input file:
+To use non-hydrodynamic bodies, the following bodyClass variable must be defined in the WEC-Sim input file, for example:

-	* Non-hydro body: :code:`body(i).nhBody = 1`
+	:code:`body(i).nhBody = 1`

 Body-To-Body Interactions